ErichDs/Treinamento_Alura_Python_Basic/README.md

-# MCSE_Study
+# Python Training - from basic to advanced
-Personal track of professional research in order to get official certifications.
+Personal track of training/research in order to improve programming skills in python.